 Residents Maintain Autonomy

-This is a measure of the percentage of long-term patients who needed additional assistance with activities of daily living over time.
-ADL's include activities such as taking medications and bathing.
+This datapoint is a measure of the percentage of long-term stay patients who required increased assistance with activities of daily living over time.
+ADL's include activities such as dressing and eating.

 Ability to Keep Residents Mobile